alisawuffles/olmo-core-doc/README.md

 To override any fields in the config at runtime, we can simply add them as command-line options.
 For instance, adding `--data_loader.prefetch_factor=4` will update the `prefetch_factor` field within the `data_loader` part of the config.
 The script also specifies a subset of config options that we expect to be modified especially often as command-line arguments, namely the `--save-folder`, `work-dir`, and `--sequence-length`.

 To validate that our overrides are applied correctly, we can print the experimental config using the `--dry-run` flag.
-We also pass in the name of the run, which is the only positional argument expected by the script.
+Note that the single positional argument expected by the script is the name of the run.

 ```bash
 python src/examples/llm/train.py tutorial-run-01 --dry-run